-W Debt securities of US insurance operations: Valuation basis, accounting presentation of gains and losses and securities in an unrealised loss position
+W: Debt securities of US insurance operations: Valuation basis, accounting presentation of gains and losses and securities in an unrealised loss position i Valuation basis ii Accounting presentation of gains and losses

-(i) Valuation basis

 Under IAS 39, unless categorised as 'held to maturity' debt securities are required to be fair valued.
 Where available, quoted market prices are used.
 However, where securities do not have an externally quoted price based on regular trades or are quoted in markets that are no longer active as a result of market conditions, IAS 39 requires that valuation techniques be applied.